 If media items are not received by these deadlines, the PBE slot will be forfeited.

 How much does it cost?

 PBE attracts a slightly higher fee than standard submissions.
-Details of fees are available here.
+Details of fees and service charges are available here.

 Is there anything else I need to consider?